whsu2s/Lameness-Detection/README.md

 ### HRNN + Random Foreset
 As the HRNN can automatically extract features from the skeleton sequences, these features can be used to train the random forest.

-### K-Clustering (Unsupervised Learning)
+### K-Means Clustering (Unsupervised Learning)
-The reason of applying unsupervised learning is to avoid the issue of incorrect manual labeling (locomotion scores).
+Given a specified number of centroids, k-means clustering allocates each data sample to one of the centroids based on the distance between the samples and the centroids.
+In this case, the paramter k is the number of classes.
+In order to assess the result, the manual scores are used to calculate the accuracy and F1-score from the clustered data.

 ## Result
 This section summarizes the experimental results of HRNN, Rnadom Forest, and K-Clustering.